rag594/knox/README.md

 - [x] Generate the template with plugins at service,route or global level
 - [x] Summarise the kong-spec by loading the existing kong-spec and visualise them
+- [ ] Kong Spec from JSON to YAML and vice-versa